hashkat/hashkat/docs/ThisIsHashkat.md

 ## Ideology

-Ideology in Hashkat is conceived of as any belief and is independent of language, region, agent_type etc.
+Ideology in Hashkat is conceived of as any belief or defining characteristic.
 The default ideologies in Hashkat have color names: red, blue, green & orange.
 By default there are 4.

-Ideologies may be named by the user, and may be unlimited.
+Ideologies may be named by the user, and may be unlimited in number.

 <center>
 <img src='../img/thisishashkat/I_ideology.jpg'>
 </center>

-If an agent generates tweet with a #hashtag, the tweet will contain the ideology flag of the tweeter.
+If an agent generates tweet with a #hashtag, the tweet will contain the ideology flag (color) of the tweeter.

 If an agent generates an ideological tweet, the content will be the color of the tweeter.